Chad Qualls: Second stint with Astros

 On December 7, 2013, Qualls signed a two-year contract, with an option for 2016, to return to the Houston Astros.
 His return to the team marked the first time an Astro played two separate stints as both a National and an American League franchise.
 On November 3, 2015, the Astros declined their 2016 option on Qualls, making him a free agent.
 He was the last member of the 2005 World Series team to play for the Astros (or any other team for that matter).

 Colorado Rockies

 On December 8, 2015, Qualls signed a two-year, $6 million contract with the Colorado Rockies.
+When he joined the Rockies he became the first (and so far only) player to play for all four of the 1990s expansion teams (the Rockies, Marlins, Diamondbacks, and Rays).
 He was designated for assignment on June 30, 2017, and released five days later.

 Pitching style

 Qualls throws two main pitches: a heavy sinker in the low-to-mid 90s, and a hard slider in the mid-to-upper 80s.
 He typically uses the sinker to get ahead in the count and the slider to get strikeouts.
 He also occasionally uses a changeup against left-handed hitters.